'I'm full because of what the house stands for' | Central Texas nonprofit invites family into their first home

 Joseph explained that through her team of case managers, the nonprofit hopes to provide much more than just a place to sleep.

 "They also will still be helped by the other agencies with getting their paperwork together and making sure that they are up to speed with everything that they need.
-And the children are in school," said Joseph.
+And the children are in school," Joseph said.

-For Irma and her family, she says a blessing like this hasn't come easy.
+For Herrera and her family, she said a blessing like this hasn't come easy.

 "Hay mucha gente que se aprovecha de uno aparte que uno no sabe el inglés y le cuesta un poco.
-Hay gente que sí lo estafa uno, como nos pasó a nosotros," said Herrera.
+Hay gente que sí lo estafa uno, como nos pasó a nosotros," Herrera said.

 TRANSLATION